For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

-The True Advantage of Personal Financial Planning
+The True Benefits of Personal Financial Planning

 As I’ve really delved into personal planning and managing my money, I’ve really come to realize how poorly I was doing before.
 I thought I was doing well, but can look back and see so many times when I was just plain stupid with money.